-115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC PREA Reporting Policy H-106 covers all elements of this standard.
-The Jail Administrator and the Director of Security are designated to monitor for retaliation up to a 90-day period or for as long as needed.
-The Jail Administrator is considering delegating that duty to another staff member who can maintain a spreadsheet document of monitoring contacts and comments.
-Currently a report document is attached to the investigative file with any notes regarding any retaliation or steps taken to ensure against retaliation.
+115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC policy H-106 PREA: Reporting sexual assault and sexual harassment incidents covers all elements of this standard.
+The Jail Administrator and the Director of Security are designated to monitor for retaliation for up to a 90-day period or for as long as needed.
+The Jail Administrator stated that some of the measures taken to protect from retaliation would be changes in housing assignments, checking in with the individuals involved, and monitoring discipline.
+A report document is attached to the investigative file with any notes regarding any retaliation or steps taken to ensure against retaliation.